-Some grant funding has been secured – £280,000 from the Architectural Heritage Fund and Cornwall Council, with a further £400,000 in the pipeline – to support the development and capital works required to bring the building into 21st century use.
+Some grant funding has been secured – £180,000 from the Architectural Heritage Fund and £260,000 from Cornwall Council, with a further £400,000 in the pipeline – to support the development and capital works required to bring the building into 21st century use.
 The budget for the full project currently stands at £1m.

 The ongoing costs of running the library once open will be met through our social enterprise approach; using trading opportunities to generate sufficient revenue to cover the costs of providing a free to use library building and staff.

-From our extensive experience of renovating and re-purposing buildings – Devonport Guildhall, Ocean Studios, C-Space in Newquay and the Market Hall in Plymouth – we are confident we can develop a sustainable model capable of generating a small profit while offering a safe, accessible, freely available, contemporary library service and workspace for the people of Liskeard and south east Cornwall.
+From our extensive experience of renovating and re-purposing buildings – Devonport Guildhall, Ocean Studios, the Market Hall in Plymouth, and C-Space in Newquay – we are confident we can develop a sustainable model capable of generating a small profit while offering a safe, accessible, freely available, contemporary library service and workspace for the people of Liskeard and south east Cornwall.